cerulean-app/backend/API.md

 ## [POST /todo](#post-todo)

-Create a new to-do for the current user.
+Create a new todo item for the current user.

 ### [Parameters](#post-todo-parameters)